airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `updated_at` | The date and time (ISO 8601 format) when the discount code was updated. | `discount_codes.updated_at` | 🟢 0.90 | Successfully maps update timestamps, common in schemas where record modifications are tracked. |
 | `usage_count` | The number of times that the discount code has been redeemed. | `discount_codes.usage_count` | 🟢 0.80 | Reflects typical semantic usage tracking, indicating satisfactory mapping despite potential source differences. |

-### Mapping from Airbyte `customers` to Fivetran `customer`
+### Mapping: Airbyte `customers` to Fivetran `customer`

 - Table Match Confidence Score: 🟢 0.80
 - Table Completion Score: 🟢 0.90

-#### Evaluation

-The table match score is high due to the high similarity in subject matter between the source and target schemas, both concerned with customer information.
-While the completion score is even higher since most of the fields have precise mappings in the target schema.
+- Summary Self-Evaluation: _The table match score is high due to the high similarity in subject matter between the source and target schemas, both concerned with customer information.
+While the completion score is even higher since most of the fields have precise mappings in the target schema._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |